Shadow and Colour in Photoshop

 You can apply these processes to any of your images, not just interior shots, and it is worth practising.
-I use these procedures for most of my shots these days and bright, bold and punchy images have kind of become my “signature”.
+I use these procedures for most of my shots these days.
+Because of this, bright, bold and punchy images have kind of become my "signature"

 Start by making the simple levels adjustments;